cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 ## First workflow: local execution

-Local execution is useful for learning, debugging functions, and checking graph construction without starting a worker.
-Save this as `vine_graph_local.py`:
+Local execution runs the graph in the manager process and does not need a worker.
+It is handy for checking graph construction and task functions.
+Create `vine_graph_local.py`:

 ```python
 from ndcctools.taskvine.vine_graph import VineGraph, Workflow